The Mom Who Toured the NICU While Still Pregnant

 On coming to terms with a new kind of pregnancy.
 I still didn’t realize how serious this was.
 It wasn’t until one of my regular doctors told me I was a high-risk pregnancy and needed to go on bed rest — because they thought I could deliver anytime — that I really got it.

 At first, I was so focused on everything I wouldn’t be able to do — exercise, leave the house, go to work — that I didn’t really understand the larger implications.
-It wasn’t until the head of the high-risk team came by and said, “You know, if the baby were delivered now, he’d have a 50-50 chance of survival,” that I had my first breakdown-and-cry moment.
+It wasn’t until the head of the high-risk team came by and said, “You know, if the baby were delivered now, he’d have a 50-50 chance of survival,” that I had my first break-down-and-cry moment.

 I had shots to protect the baby’s lungs if I delivered early, and stayed stable for the next day, which meant I could go home.
 Then, in the parking lot, I started having cramps.
 We decided that I’d go home and take a shower and see how that felt.
 It didn’t change anything — we were home for literally an hour.
 This time, the contractions were more visible on the monitor.
 And my cervix had lost another millimeter or two.
 They decided I needed to stay at least through the weekend.
 When they checked me at the end of the weekend, I’d shortened completely.
 They said I needed to stay until 26 weeks — I was continuing to progress and they didn’t think labor would be long enough for me to get to the hospital.